How to Finalize Your Adoption in Kansas

 Adoption finalization is the last step in the Kansas adoption process.
-Once finalization is completed, you’ll be able to celebrate your child’s official and permanent status as a legal member of your family!
+Once finalization is completed, you’ll receive a final decree of adoption and be able to celebrate your child’s official and permanent status as a legal member of your family.

-Even after you’ve been placed with your child, adoption finalization doesn’t occur until the following have been completed:
+Even after your child has been placed with you, adoption finalization doesn’t occur until the following have been completed:

-The birth parents have consented to the termination of their parental rights, no sooner than 12 hours after the birth of your child with their lawyer present
+The birth parents have consented to the adoption, no sooner than 12 hours after the birth of your child

 You have received clearance in accordance with the Indian Child Welfare Act (ICWA) and/or Interstate Compact on the Placement of Children (ICPC), if applicable

 An adoption finalization hearing will be scheduled in your local district court with your Kansas adoption attorney, usually about six months after the initial placement of your child.

 When you choose our agency, your American Adoptions adoption specialist and your adoption attorney will notify you about when and where the hearing will take place, and let you know if there’s any additional paperwork you need to get in order before that date.
 Your adoption professional will put any of your worries to ease, ensuring you are completely prepared for such an exciting moment.

 What You Can Expect at Your Kansas Adoption Finalization Hearing

 At the adoption finalization hearing, a judge will issue the final decree of adoption that signifies your child is an officially recognized member of your family.
 This is the last step of the Kansas adoption process.